Submit support requests and browse self-service resources.

-As defined by HL7, the foundation of FHIR is grounded by the following principles:
+As defined by HL7, the foundation of what is FHIR is grounded by the following principles:

 Provide a flexible framework for interoperability.

 Keep complexity where it belongs.

 These guiding principles are put in place to help FHIR be strong and resilient to various technological advances that occur over time.
 The FHIR standard allows for different architectural approaches that are appropriate for the given circumstances, whether being used to gather information from a modern or legacy system.